tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Glossary

 *Anonymous Function*: A function defined without a name, often used as an argument to other functions.
-Also known as lambda function.
+Also known as a lambda function.

 *Closure*: A function and the set of variables it accesses from its enclosing scope.